az84/Felicity-/README.md

 This is an eCommerce platform built with the MERN stack, Redux and GraphQL.

+## Deployment

-Link to our website hosted on Heroku: [Felicity](https://rocky-fortress-93078.herokuapp.com/)
+Link to our website hosted on Heroku: [Felicity](https://felicityecommerce.herokuapp.com/)

 ## Screenshots